-I’ll share more tomorrow about how to obtain and load a Suica card or other IC card, but today I want to share that it’s now possible to load your card directly onto your new iPhone 8 or iPhone X. This means you can just tap your iPhone instead of pulling your card out of your wallet.
+I’ll share more tomorrow about how to obtain and load a Suica card or other IC card, but today I want to share that it’s now possible to load your card directly onto your new iPhone 8 or iPhone X like that from Refurbished iPhone Melbourne.
+This means you can just tap your iPhone instead of pulling your card out of your wallet.
 (Although I also found that my card worked just fine if I kept my wallet closed.)

 This technology was previously limited to customers who purchased their phones in Japan, and Apple’s instructions for adding Suica are still limited to iPhone 7.
 Unfortunately, Japanese mobile phones are legally required to make a shutter noise any time you take a picture.
 That gets old very fast in other countries where people are used to snapping away silently.

 Restrictions still exist.
 You won’t be able to instantly add your Suica card after taking your new iPhone out of its box.
 You’ll first need to go to Settings > General > Language & Region.
 Then change your region to Japan.
 You’ll still be able to keep English as your preferred language and use your phone as normal.
 The rest of these instructions will assume you’re adding a Suica card to an iPhone 8.